dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 SELECT * FROM tracks WHERE time_end - time_start < '1 year'::interval;
 ```

-This is a small dataset, and `pg_featureserv` does not require one,
+This is a small dataset, but as per best practice we can create a spatial index on the geometry column
-but as per best practice we can create a spatial index on the geometry column:
+(although `pg_featureserv` does not require one):

 ```
 CREATE INDEX trop_storm_gix ON public.trop_storm USING GIST ( geom );
 ```